sadanandv/CS5701-Foundations-for-Data-Engineering/README.md

-# CS5701-Foundations-for-Data-Engineering
-This Repository contains the topics discussed in the Foundation for Data Engineering offered in Shiv Nadar University Chennai to the M.Tech in Artificial Intelligence &amp; Data Science Course.

-## Questions
-The following are the Questions presented at every session:

-0. Plot the following functions using Python:

-   a.
-Plot the function f(x) = x 2 + 2x + 5 in the range −5 ≤ x ≤ 5.

-   b.
-Plot the Sigmoid Activation Function and its derivative.

-   c.
-Plot the function g(x) = sin(x) in the range −2π ≤ x ≤ 2π.

-   d.
-Plot the function h1(x) = e −x in the range −5 ≤ x ≤ 5.

-   e.
-Plot the function h2(x) = e −|x| in the range −5 ≤ x ≤ 5

-   f.
-Plot the Tanh Activation Function and its derivative.

-   g.
-Plot the Parametric Equation x(t) = cos(t), y(t) = sin(t).

-   h.
-Plot the function f(x) = −x 2 + 2x + 5 in the range −5 ≤ x ≤ 5.

-   i.
-Plot the ReLU Activation Function and its derivative.

-   j.
-Plot the function g(x) = ln(x) in the range 0.1 ≤ x ≤ 5

-   k.
-Plot the Leaky ReLU Activation Function and its derivative.

-   l.
-Plot the function f(x) = log(x) in the range 0.1 ≤ x ≤ 5.

-   m.
-Plot the Exponential Linear Unit Activation Function and its derivative.

-1. Perform the following using python

-   a.
-Define and plot the function for a sigmoid, let that be f1(z).

-   b.
-Derive and plot the derivative of the sigmoid function and let that be f2(z).

-   c.
-Plot f3(z) = f1(z) * (1-f1(z))

-   d.
-Plot f4(z) = f2(z) = f3(z).
-2. Perform Simple Linear Regression on the given dataset.

-   a.
-Write python code to implement Simple Linear Regression using SKLearn Library

-   b.
-Plot the regression line on a scatter plot of the data

-   c.
-Calculate and report the mean squared error of your model

-3. Perform Multiple Linear Regression on the FuelConsumption data set.
-Express CO2EMISSIONS as a liner function of ENGINESIZE', CYLINDERS and FUELCONSUMPTION_COMB using sklearn : linear_model.LinearRegression()Compute the total squarred error in each case.

-4. Perform EDA on the given dataset.

-   a.
-Provide Statistical Information on the data

-   b.
-Analyze the distributions

-   c.
-Create Box Plots and interpret results from each of these analyses

-5. Implement a Neural Network with one hidden layer to perform backpropagation from scratch.

-6. For the given signals x and y,

-   a.	calculate and plot the auto-correlation of X

-   b.	calculate and plot cross-correlation of x and y

-   c.	calculate and plot the convolution of X and Y.

-7. Given F(x,y) = x2+ y2

-   a.
-Find the Minimum Value of the Function using gradient Descent

-   b.
-Obtain Contour Plots for the derived function
+# CS5701 - Foundations for Data Engineering

+This repository contains materials and topics discussed in the "Foundations for Data Engineering" course offered at Shiv Nadar University Chennai for the M.Tech in Artificial Intelligence & Data Science program.

+## Questions and Assignments

+### Session Questions

+#### Plotting Functions using Python

+1. Plot the following functions:

+    - `f(x) = x^2 + 2x + 5` for −5 ≤ x ≤ 5.
+    - Sigmoid Activation Function and its derivative.
+    - `g(x) = sin(x)` for −2π ≤ x ≤ 2π.
+    - `h1(x) = e^−x` for −5 ≤ x ≤ 5.
+    - `h2(x) = e^−|x|` for −5 ≤ x ≤ 5.
+    - Tanh Activation Function and its derivative.
+    - Parametric Equation `x(t) = cos(t)`, `y(t) = sin(t)`.
+    - `f(x) = −x^2 + 2x + 5` for −5 ≤ x ≤ 5.
+    - ReLU Activation Function and its derivative.
+    - `g(x) = ln(x)` for 0.1 ≤ x ≤ 5.
+    - Leaky ReLU Activation Function and its derivative.
+    - `f(x) = log(x)` for 0.1 ≤ x ≤ 5.
+    - Exponential Linear Unit Activation Function and its derivative.

+#### Python Programming Tasks

+2. Perform the following using Python:

+    - Define and plot a sigmoid function `f1(z)`.
+    - Derive and plot the derivative of the sigmoid function `f2(z)`.
+    - Plot `f3(z) = f1(z) * (1 - f1(z))`.
+    - Plot `f4(z) = f2(z) = f3(z)`.

+3. Simple Linear Regression:

+    - Implement Simple Linear Regression using the SKLearn Library.
+    - Plot the regression line on a scatter plot of the data.
+    - Calculate and report the mean squared error of the model.

+4. Multiple Linear Regression:

+    - Perform Multiple Linear Regression on the FuelConsumption dataset.
+    - Express CO2EMISSIONS as a linear function of `ENGINESIZE`, `CYLINDERS`, and `FUELCONSUMPTION_COMB` using `sklearn.linear_model.LinearRegression()`.
+    - Compute the total squared error.

+5. Exploratory Data Analysis (EDA):

+    - Provide statistical information on the dataset.
+    - Analyze the distributions.
+    - Create Box Plots and interpret results from these analyses.

+6. Neural Network Implementation:

+    - Implement a Neural Network with one hidden layer to perform backpropagation from scratch.

+7. Signal Processing:

+    - Calculate and plot the auto-correlation of signal X.
+    - Calculate and plot the cross-correlation of signals X and Y.
+    - Calculate and plot the convolution of signals X and Y.

+8. Gradient Descent:

+    - For `F(x, y) = x^2 + y^2`, find the minimum value using gradient descent.
+    - Obtain contour plots for the derived function.